carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 > - Group 1:
 >     - Introduce yourselves!
 >     - Complete Activity 0 in cooperation with your Trainer
->     - Take note of the role assignment instructions above for your next activity.
+>     - Take note of the role assignment instructions above for your next activity session.
 {: .challenge}

 Additional resources: